hankbao/libreboot/docs/hcl/gm45_remove_me.md

 So, *x &lt;&lt; 12 = address*

-If it\'s in descriptor mode, then the first 4 bytes will be 5A A5 F0 0F.
+If it's in descriptor mode, then the first 4 bytes will be 5A A5 F0 0F.